By Eric Lim

 We are grateful that she has donated three buildings of her old family home to preserve a segment of old Bangkok history and Bangrak district’s cultural heritage.

-My thanks must also go to the volunteer guides at the Bangkok Folk Museum for their helpfulness and hospitality in hosting me during my two visits.
+My thanks must also go to the volunteer guides at the Bangkok Folk Museum for their helpfulness and hospitality in hosting me during my three visits.
 The museum has also a full-time guide now.

 All photographs on this page are with the courtesy of the Bangkok Folk Museum.